SpinalHDL/SpinalDoc/manual/userGuide.md

 val registerStage = RegNext(counter)   //counter delayed by one cycle
 ```
 ##Clock Domain
 In Spinal, clock and reset signals can be combined to create a clock domain.
-Clock domain could be applied to some area of the design, then synchronous elements instantiated into this area will then use this implicit clock domain.
+Clock domain could be applied to some area of the design, then synchronous elements instantiated into this area will then use this clock domain implicitly.
+It's permitted to have inner clock domain area.

 ClockDomain(clock : Bool[,reset : Bool[,enable : Bool]]])